-Blackberry Farms thrive in the warm Georgia sun and usually reaching the peak of their season at Jaemor mid June which makes for a delicious blackberry pie or crumble on Independence Day a month later, that is, if you can wait that long!
+Blackberry Farms thrive in the warm Georgia sun and usually reach the peak of their season at Jaemor mid-June, which makes for a delicious blackberry pie or crumble on Independence Day a month later, that is, if you can wait that long!

-One cup of blackberries is about 65 calories and offers over a third of your daily recommended amount of fiber and Vitamin-K which promote a healthy digestive tract and bone health respectively.
-One of the fibers found in blackberries is called pectin which can help lower harmful cholesterol levels.
-Additionally, one cup of blackberries contains 50% of your daily Vitamin-C intake which promotes eye health and strengthens the immune system.
+One cup of blackberries is about 65 calories and offers over a third of your daily recommended amount of fiber and Vitamin-K, which promote a healthy digestive tract and bone health, respectively.
+One of the fibers found in blackberries is called pectin, which can help lower harmful cholesterol levels.
+Additionally, one cup of blackberries contains 50 percent of your daily Vitamin-C intake, which promotes eye health and strengthens the immune system.

-Blackberries can be used for everything from flavoring maple syrup to making blackberry wine to making some of the most delicious deserts around.
-One of the best ways to eat blackberries is with a scoop of fresh vanilla ice-cream.
-Blackberries are a great ingredient in fruit salads and traditional salads alike, and with such healthy benefits, what’s not to love?
+Blackberries can be used for everything from flavoring maple syrup to making blackberry wine to making some of the most delicious desserts around.
+One of the best ways to eat blackberries is with a scoop of fresh vanilla ice cream.
+Blackberries are a great ingredient in fruit salads and traditional salads, alike, and with such healthy benefits, what’s not to love?

 Jaemor Farms has over 5 acres devoted to growing blackberries, which remain one of our top-selling produce items.
 If you are interested in purchasing or learning more about our mouthwatering blackberries and their availability, contact us today!